vvalls/Acceleration/README.md

 # Acceleration.jl

 This repository contains a Julia package with multiple first-order algorithms for convex programs.
+The package decouples the first-order method from how gradients are estimated.

+## Quick example

-The following is quick example of how to use the packaget to solve a linear regression problem:
+Example of how to use the package to solve a linear regression problem:

 ```julia
 using Acceleration